Can anyone predict what the market will do? Not really. Not with precision, anyway, and not within the normal meaning of “predict.”

 Do it with your own expectations, too.
 When you form your own outlook for a stock or the market, ask yourself about the likely range of possibilities … or even try actually defining a distribution with assigned probabilities.
 (Make it add up to 100%, to be sure you’ve included the “far out” possibilities).
 Then ask yourself whether you really know what you thought you knew; does your distribution range make sense relative to actual history you’re familiar with?

-Barron’s recently had a story covering 10 strategists’ market outlooks for the rest of the year.
+In 2012, Barron’s had a story covering 10 strategists’ market outlooks for the rest of the year.
 Each strategist set “targets” for the S&P 500 at year-end, four months out.
 (They also set targets for earnings, GDP and interest rates.)
 Here is a tabulation of percent changes for their S&P projections, from biggest gain to biggest loss.

 Most of these strategists’ projections aren’t really telling us much.
 That’s because the long-term average four-month return for the S&P is about 3¼%, with a statistical “probable error” of 7%. (“Probable error” means half the time the actual four-month outcome is within 7% of the long-term average and half the time it’s more than 7% away from the average.)